mcatalano1/MSDS6306-Case-2/README.md

 MCatalanoAttritionPredictions.csv = test set predictions using a KNN classification model

-MCatalano_CaseStudy2.Rmd = my R work
+MCatalano_CaseStudy2.Rmd = R work showing the details of the correlation analysis and KNN model